KonstantinosRingas/MyClerks/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Code

+In this App I created 2 components and 1 service.

+MainApp Component: This component is used like an outer container in order to house the profiles fetched.
+In this particular component we have the logic behind the color background changes as well as the carousel for the profiles.
+In Mobile version we choose to simply fetch one profile at the time in order to eliminate the endless scrolling.

+Profile Component: This component is used to display the variables for individual's profile.
+In order to have a smoother ui/ux we have predeterminded the height of each variable cell so we can ensure that the profiles all share the same height.
+In addition we added a Edit button which now is a dummy.

+In both components we have solved the accessibility issues at least for tab navigation.

+The HttpService allows us to fetch the profiles from the API.